vickzkater/lara-s-cms/README.md

 chmod o+w -R public/uploads/
 ```

+**Application Key**

+The next thing you should do after installing Lara-S-CMS is set your application key to a random string.
+If you installed Lara-S-CMS via Composer or the Lara-S-CMS installer, this key has already been set for you by the `key:generate` command.
+Typically, this string should be 32 characters long.
+The key can be set in the `.env` environment file.
+If you have not renamed the .env.example file to .env, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 **Somethings that maybe you must know**

 - `Helper.php` in `app\Libraries\` that can be called in Controller/View by line code `use App\Libraries\Helper;`